The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Omio customers traveling this route book their trains from München Hbf to Paris Gare de Lyon.

-Passengers board the train most frequently from München Hbf, which is located around 0 mile (s) / 0 km away from the city center, and they get off the train at Paris Gare de Lyon, located 0 mile (s) / 0 km away from the city center.
+You can find the most popular departure train station for this route, München Hbf, located approximately 1 mile (s) / 1 km from the city center of Munich.
+The most popular arrival train station in Paris, called Paris Gare de Lyon, is located around 1 mile (s) / 2 km away from its city center.

 Here are some other resources that might have the information you need